 This guide explains how Odoo Inventory connects with the Accounting, Manufacturing, Sales, and Purchase modules in Odoo 19.
 You will learn what each integration does, which automatic triggers fire behind the scenes, and which configuration choices determine whether your stock data flows correctly into the general ledger.
-The article is for finance teams, operations leads, and Odoo administrators who want a clear reference for setting up cross module integration the right way.

 📋 Key Takeaways